tareqmeg/reading-notes/201/class-05read.md

 > # Images

-when using images we shoul be:
+when using images we should be:

 - Be relevant
 - Convey information